tim-patterson/incresql/README.md

 The use case's in mind are BI dashboarding/reporting as well as being able to support serving per-user data to user facing apps/services.

 ### Project Status
-Basic point in time querying is working with groupbys, joins etc.
+Basic functionality is working with groupbys, joins etc.
-Project is abandoned, lessons have been learned.
+Project is abandoned, lessons have been learned...

 ### Building/Running from source
 To build and/or run incresql from source you will first need the rust toolchain installed, the install